Why does mold make us sick?

 Verticimonosporium

 Found in soil and plant debris.
-Can produce toxins harmful to agricultural crops and human health.
+Can produce toxins harmful to agricultural crops and sometimes human health.

 Monascus